hopetambala/SI664-docs/exercises/assignment_v7p2.md

 Do the same for `CountryAreaDetailView(generic.DetailView)`, adding a `dispatch` method and `@method_decorator`.

 ### 5.3 Create Login / Logout templates
 In the `heritagesites/templates` directory create a new `registration` directory.  that includes the following new templates: `login.html` and `logout.html`.
+We will be discussing Django forms in more detail next week so don't sweat the details regarding the template tags between the `<form> .... </form>` tags.

 ##### login.html
 ```html